 On the positive side, the Neptune-Pluto conjunction helps to explain the existence of Chaplin's alter ego, the little tramp.
 Posited on “the hidden side” of the eighth house, this conjunction represents the investment of his dreams and imagination in a Geminian paradigm of inconsistency.
 The character came to him all at once in a Plutonian uprush from the unconscious, although the tramp role had been foreshadowed earlier in his career.
 Chaplin explained the role to Mack Sennett in this manner:

+This fellow is many-sided, a tramp, a gentleman, a poet, a dreamer, a lonely fellow, always hopeful of romance and adventure.
+He would probably have you believe that he is a scientist, a musician, a duke, a polo player.
+However, he is not above picking up cigarette butts or robbing a baby of its candy.
+And, of course, if the occasion warrants it, he will kick a lady in the rear — but only in extreme anger.
 The little tramp is immortal — baggy pants and floppy shoes forever contradicting the tight jacket and small hat, so that even his body seems ridiculously out of proportion.
 However, Chaplin himself continued to mature throughout the years.
 It is hard to read his thoughtful book and not agree with the tradition that Scorpio can be the worst and best of the signs, with the most abysmal weaknesses and towering strengths.
 It is, above all, the sign of regeneration because it imparts the force of will required to surmount discouraging situations.

 In Chaplin's natal chart, the unifying factor is Saturn in Leo — the discipline of a long and creative life.
 Leo, as ruler of the Midheaven, portends honor and renown.
 It has the nobility as well as the splendid isolation of the lion, king of beasts.
 While still actively pursuing his moviemaking career, and long before he met Oona, Chaplin foreshadowed the mellow contentment of his later years in the following statement:

+Look at the animals.
+They don't put the moral aspect on life all the time.
+So many gorgeously beautiful creatures — with poise and dignity.
+Think of a lion — unmolested by those bustling humans.
+He lives a magnificent life, works when he has to, and then sits, leisurely and sufficient, blinking at the sunset, and playing with the cubs.
 In 1972, Chaplin enjoyed a triumphant return to the United States to receive an Academy Award and the cheers of the Hollywood that had shunned him in the 1950s.
 The lionizing climaxed in 1975 when Queen Elizabeth II bestowed knighthood on him.
 Afterward, Sir Charles commented, “Life is a marvelous thing, but as you get older, you always think of death.”

 Death visited the, by now, white-maned Chaplin at 4 a.m. on December 25, 1977, while he was sleeping at his 37-acre estate in Vevey, Switzerland.
 He was 88.
 His pride of seven of his eight children by Oona, who also was with him, was there at his bedside.
 The London ragamuffin, who became an immortal artist by capturing on film the tragi-comedy of man's run-ins with fate, had produced his final roar.